-Texas AFT is governed by an Executive Council made up of presidents from local unions across the state.
+Texas AFT is governed by an Executive Council of local union presidents across the state.
 Officers (president and secretary-treasurer) are elected every two years by delegates at a state convention.

-Zeph Capo is the current President of the Texas American Federation of Teachers and the Houston Federation of Teachers.
+Zeph Capo is the current president of the Texas American Federation of Teachers.
+Previously, he was the president of the Houston Federation of Teachers.

 Capo has served on several community boards that have added perspective and developed cross-sector relationships that will benefit Texas AFT as we forge a new direction.
 Texas AFT must invest the time to listen to our leaders and members on the ground and be committed to building a shared vision for our future.

-McMurrey is a former president of the Corpus Christi American Federation of Teachers.
-CCAFT, Local #3456, which was the home of two former Texas AFT presidents—John Cole and Linda Bridges—who also served as presidents of the local.
+Ray McMurrey is the current secretary-treasurer of the Texas American Federation of Teachers.
+He is a former president of the Corpus Christi American Federation of Teachers, which was also the home of two former Texas AFT presidents: John Cole and Linda Bridges.

-Before serving as the elected, four-term president of CCAFT, and elected president of the Coastal Bend Labor Council, he was an 18-year secondary social studies teacher.
+Before serving as the four-term president of CCAFT and elected president of the Coastal Bend Labor Council, he was an 18-year secondary social studies teacher.
 His teaching experience included seven years in Eagle Pass ISD, along the Texas-Mexico border, and 11 years in Corpus Christi ISD.
-McMurrey graduated from St. Edward’s University here in 1991.
+McMurrey graduated from St. Edward’s University in 1991.